 Each year, Mary Gingrich, MD, Dallas Niermeyer, MD Emeritus and Clark Niermeyer, President, announce and congratulate a band member selected as the year's Prairie Brass person of the year for exemplary attitude, dedication, service and musicianship.
+In 2019, our recipient is Dan Landbo.

 Congratulations to all of the past recipients from the entire Prairie Brass Band family.